 - how to ask us to correct any mistakes

-- circumstances where we can pass on your personal information without telling you, eg to prevent and detect crime or to produce anonymised statistics
+- circumstances where we can pass on your personal information without telling you, for example, to prevent and detect crime or to produce anonymised statistics

 - our instructions to staff on how to collect, use and delete your personal information